jllcalorio/data-analysis-in-python-for-complete-beginners/content/data analysis/statistical_analysis.md

 section: Data Analysis with Python
 nav_order: 7
 title: Statistical Analysis
-topics: statistics, t-test, anova, chi-square, correlation, regression
+topics: statistics, t-test, ANOVA, chi-square, correlation, regression
 ---

-Now let's perform various ```statistical tests``` to extract meaningful insights from our data.
+**Statistical analysis** is at the heart of **medical research and clinical decision-making**.
+It allows us to determine whether observed patterns in patient data are due to chance or represent meaningful differences or associations.

 {% include question.html header="Descriptive Statistics" text="

-**Descriptive statistics** are tools used to **summarize and describe the main features of a dataset**.
-In medicine, they help you make sense of patient data, lab results, or clinical trial outcomes **without making predictions or testing hypotheses**.
+Descriptive statistics **summarize your dataset** and provide the foundation for deeper analysis.

+In medicine, these **metrics describe patient demographics, laboratory results, and treatment outcomes** — helping you quickly understand what’s typical or unusual in your data.

-Think of them as the **vital signs of your data** — they give you a quick snapshot of what’s going on.
+Think of them as the **vital signs of your dataset** — providing a snapshot before diagnosing deeper relationships.

-🧪 **Key Components You’ll Often Use:**
+🧪 **Common Measures**
 - Measures of central tendency:
   - Mean (e.g., average blood pressure)
   - Median (e.g., middle value of patient age)